Travis Jankowski Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.3 K/9, the eighth-best in the league.
+- The Astros pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros have a 3.57 team ERA that leads all MLB pitching staffs.
+- The Astros have the first-ranked team ERA among all league pitching staffs (3.56).

-- Astros pitchers combine to give up 90 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- The Astros rank 12th in baseball in home runs surrendered (91 total, 1.1 per game).

-- Dubin makes his first start of the season for the Astros.
+- Javier makes the start for the Astros, his 17th of the season.
+He is 7-1 with a 3.72 ERA and 78 strikeouts in 87 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.